segmentio/segment-docs/src/connections/destinations/catalog/klaviyo/index.md

 In order for this to work, you must add the **Private Key** inside the Klaviyo settings in Segment.
 You can generate a private key by clicking `Account > Settings > API Keys > Create API Key` inside Klaviyo.

 You can choose to provide a default `listId` that we can fallback on when adding users to a list.
-If you'd like to override this default `listId`, you can also do so by sending it manually via code in `destinations.Klaviyo.listId`.
+If you'd like to override this default `listId`, you can also do so by sending it manually using code in `destinations.Klaviyo.listId`.

 **Important**: You must provide an `email` in your `traits` or send `email` as the `userId`.
 Be sure to provide the `Private Key` in the Klaviyo settings for this to work.